Patty Brard: TV career

-Since 1983, Patty Brard has hosted many TV shows, such as De Bananasplit Show, Gaan met die banaan, Brard gaat extreem, Onder de B van Brard and Hart van de stad.
+Since 1983, Patty Brard has hosted numerous TV shows, including De Bananasplit Show, Gaan met die banaan, Brard gaat extreem, Onder de B van Brard, and Hart van de stad.

 In 1985, she presented with Pippo Baudo the Sanremo Music Festival on the Italian TV channel Rai Uno.

 In early 2001, in her TV show Absolutely Patty on Yorin, she interviewed VIPs in her house.
-In that year she also hosted the third Dutch edition of Big Brother.
+In that year, she also hosted the third Dutch edition of Big Brother.

 Two years later, a reality TV programme Patty's Posse featured her domestic life, her friends and her family (her daughter Priscilla, and her third husband René).

 In the autumn of 2004, she was filmed with other celebrities (among them, her Luv' colleague Marga Scheide) as they were having a health cure in Ibiza.

 On March 25, 2005, she celebrated her 50th birthday, which spawned a special TV programme Pat's Life (in which she met the most important persons in her life) was prepared.
 Later that year RTL 5 broadcast Lieve Patty, in which Brard helped desperate candidates to solve their love problems.

 In 2006, the docusoap Back in Luv' featured Luv's reunion.

 Her funny performance in Sterren Dansen op het IJs (the Dutch version of Skating with Celebrities) in January 2007 was a heavily covered media event.
-After a 15-year-long partnership with RTL Nederland, she signed a contract with SBS 6.
+After a 15-year-long partnership with RTL Nederland, she signed a contract with SBS6.
 She was involved in several programs: